~ The Ones That Get Away ~

 We had met about one hour before in a smoky traveller’s bar where our eyes had crossed paths as we both sat on stools staring wistfully into the time and space.
 I smiled, went over and asked if she too was also bored with existence.
 She looked up at me with piercing eyes and, after a second of awkwardness, the tension was cut with a friendly smile.
 From there on in we got talking and shared a drink: two whisky cokes with ice.

 It was a few minutes into drinking and speaking that I began to realise she was slightly more upper-class than the girls I normally went after.
 As we chatted, she told me of the human rights court cases she had been working on; she told me of her education and how she owned her own apartment.
 She was too charming to be snobby about it or anything, but I quickly concluded that she was definitely a little more sophisticated than the girls you normally met in these dingy backpacker bars.
-With this in mind I tried to come across as a regular, upstanding member of human society.
-I talked about politics and economy.
-I talked about theology and philosophy.
+With this in mind, I tried to come across as a regular, upstanding member of human society.
+I talked about politics and the economy.
+I talked about the news and the weather.
 I tried and tried my very best, but after five minutes my cover was blown.

 “You’re a little strange, aren’t you?” she said with a wry smile.